GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Longsword
 This beautiful blade is never cold to the touch but not exactly warm.
 When it successfully is used against a creature of undeath, *it also inflicts a fire attack against that creature*.
 If a creature fails an incapaciation save as a result of a wound received from this weapon, *it inflicts a fire attack against that creature.
 Any creature slain with this weapon burns to ash and cannot be reanimated*.

+If name is known, the attacks inflicted by this weapon get a +1 bonus for the purpose of inflicting a critical hit.

 **Banelfror** (*unique*)
 $20,000, 7 lbs.